isomerpages/moe-unitypri/_info-hub/Services/MOE Financial Assistance Scheme (FAS).md

 3. Hardcopy form is required for:<br>
 	a. families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others)<br>
 	b. family with more than 5 children in GGAS<br>
-	c. family with more than 4 unmarried children not in GGAS<br>
+	c. family with more than 5 unmarried children not in GGAS<br>
 	d. family with more than 3 grandparents in the household
+4. 4.
+For Primary 6 students going to Secondary 1 in 2024, Primary 6 students can apply for MOE FAS at their primary school for Secondary 1 next year.

 For more information, please visit [www.moe.gov.sg/financial-matters/financial-assistance/](http://www.moe.gov.sg/financial-matters/financial-assistance/)